 I wanted to know about not only the good, but the bad and the ugly of study abroad.
 Why not prepare myself for anything and everything?
 For example, it is so important to remain healthy during the exciting weeks abroad.
 Without maintaining one’s health, the fun experiences of study abroad will pass one by.

-After just two short weeks into my semester abroad, here are a few things I did (or should have done) to remain healthy that I think you should consider, too.
+After just two short weeks into studying abroad, here are a few things I did (or should have done) to remain healthy that I think you should consider, too.

 Before saying “arrivederci!” to the United States…

 Are you going somewhere that requires shots?
 Do you have any prescription medication?
 Do you have seasonal allergies?
 There are a host of reasons to talk to your primary care physician, and you may not discover them all until you do.
 I would highly recommend making an appointment about a month before you leave to talk over everything.
 This way, you have enough time to get prepared and make any necessary adjustments.

 If you have prescription medications, it may take some time to get enough refills to last your semester abroad.
 Some insurance companies may require you to call them directly.
 Regardless, it is vital to check in and make sure you will be taken care of while you are gone.

 If you have traveled before, especially by air, you know that it can take a toll on your body.
 You are surrounded by people from different walks of life for hours on end.
 This can be a great way to meet new people, but also an easy way to share germs with your arm rest buddy.

 When I travel, I always give my immune system a little boost by taking some vitamin C or Emergen-C. By doing so, it gives me peace of mind that I am giving myself a little TLC before I actually need it.